kkent030315/evil-mhyprot-cli/README.md

 > The document(s) below is still in write so please forgive any mistakes I took in advance.

+## A Way of Read/Write Specific Process Memory

 The mhyprot calls `MmCopyVirtualMemory` eventually as wrapper defined as follows:

 ```cpp